partylikeits1983/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

 ## Creating Accounts and Deploying Faucets

-_Using the Miden WebClient in TypeScript to create accounts and deploy faucets with Next.js_
+_Using the Miden WebClient in TypeScript to create accounts and deploy faucets_

 ## Overview

 In this tutorial, we’ll build a simple Next.js application that interacts with Miden using the Miden WebClient.
-We’ll:

-1. Create a Miden account for _Alice_
-2. Deploy a fungible faucet
-3. (Later) Mint tokens from that faucet to fund Alice’s account and send tokens to other Miden accounts
+Our web application will create a Miden account for Alice and then deploy a fungible faucet.
+In the next section we will mint tokens from the faucet to fund her account, and then send the tokens from Alice's account to other Miden accounts.

 ## What we'll cover

-- Understanding public vs. private accounts & notes
+- Understanding the difference between public and private accounts & notes
 - Instantiating the Miden client
 - Creating new accounts (public or private)
 - Deploying a faucet to fund an account

 ## Prerequisites

-- Node v20 or greater
+- Node `v20` or greater
-- A terminal with npm or yarn
+- `pnpm`

 ## Public vs. private accounts & notes

 Before we dive into code, a quick refresher:

-- **Public accounts**: on‑chain, fully visible (code & state).
+- **Public accounts**: The account's data and code are stored on-chain and are openly visible, including its assets.
-- **Private accounts**: off‑chain state & logic, known only to the owner.
+- **Private accounts**: The account's state and logic are off-chain, only known to its owner.
-- **Public notes**: UTXO‑style tokens, anyone can see.
+- **Public notes**: The note's state is visible to anyone - perfect for scenarios where transparency is desired.
-- **Private notes**: off‑chain UTXO, must share data out‑of‑band (e.g., email) to consume.

-> _Think of notes as “cryptographic cashier’s checks.”
-Private notes keep amounts and ownership hidden._

----
+- **Private notes**: The note's state is stored off-chain, you will need to share the note data with the relevant parties (via email or Telegram) for them to be able to consume the note.

+Note: The term "account" can be used interchangeably with the term "smart contract" since account abstraction on Miden is handled natively.

+It is useful to think of notes on Miden as "cryptographic cashier's checks" that allow users to send tokens.
+If the note is private, the note transfer is only known to the sender and receiver.

 ## Step 1: Initialize your Next.js project

 1. Create a new Next.js app with TypeScript: